Wisdom Teeth Removal Atlanta

 Have a phobia of needles?
 No worries!

-Dr. Loetscher and his team have a solution for children or adults that are afraid of needles.
+At Atlanta Oral and Maxillofacial Surgery, we have a solution for children or adults that are afraid of needles.
 With this method the patient will not see a needle during their procedure.
 The patient will receive some laughing gas for one minute to allow them to relax.
 Next, the patient will receive an inhalational anesthetic that is FDA approved for the induction and maintenance of general anesthesia in adults and pediatric patients for inpatient and outpatient surgery.
-After 2-3 minutes the patient will be sound asleep and Dr. Loetscher’s team of registered nurses can begin the IV and prepare for surgery.
+After 2-3 minutes the patient will be sound asleep, and our team of registered nurses can begin the IV and prepare for surgery.

 How long does it take to recover from wisdom teeth surgery?